 - The customer retention strategies you have in place

-Ultimately the aim of this business review is to help you understand the state of the company.
-The more information decision makers have the better the development strategy should be.
+Ultimately the aim of this business review is to help you understand the state of the company and your competitors’ strategies.
+The more information decision-makers have the better the development strategy should be.
 Well, in theory at least.

 How to Set Your Business Development Goals

-This company goal needs to be easy to understand, but ambitious to achieve.
+The company goal you set needs to be easy to understand, but ambitious to achieve.
 So for example, if you were running an online software company your goal might be:

-- Generate $1 million is Annual Recurring Sales (ARR) within two years
+- Generate $1 Million in Annual Recurring Sales (ARR) within two years

 That’s a pretty easy goal to understand.